Chicken Larb: Easy 30 Minute Recipe! | The Woks of Life

 Serve in lettuce cups topped with the reserved crispy shallots.

 Feel free to substitute any ground meat in this dish.
 It works great with ground turkey, ground beef, ground pork, or even ground lamb.
 Also check out our Pork Larb recipe, if you’d like a dedicated pork version!
+Pork larb lettuce wraps are delicious too!

 Chicken Larb